List of Hollyoaks characters introduced in 2024: Maria-Carmella McQueen

-Maria-Gabriella Fox-McQueen
+Maria-Gabriella McQueen

-Maria-Gabriella Fox-McQueen is the daughter of Mercedes McQueen (Jennifer Metcalfe) and Warren Fox (Jamie Lomas).
+Maria-Gabriella McQueen is the daughter of Mercedes McQueen (Jennifer Metcalfe) and Warren Fox (Jamie Lomas).
 She is born on-screen in July 2024.
 The confirmation of Mercedes' twins surviving the pregnancy was confirmed in the Summer trailer for 2024, released on 8 July 2024.
 An "exclusive" scene allowed viewers to see Mercedes and Warren deciding the names for both of her children.
 Maria-Gabriella is named after her half brother Gabriel McQueen who was stillborn in 2015.
 The storyline in which would see Mercedes carry twins by different fathers was first announced on 31 January 2024 after Hollyoaks production team confirmed the plot.
 Superfecundation has not been tackled in soap opera before, with Mercedes being the first character ever to have twin children from two different fathers.

 Fans previously predicted the twins would be born from superfecundation prior to the twist.
 Stephen Patterson of Metro has cited the storyline as "staggering" and "groundbreaking".
 Mercedes' superfecundation storyline was also nominated for "Best Storyline" in the Radio Times soap awards 2024.